HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 `int` predicates which operate on integers, and `int` output prints out an integer.

-We'll also add conversion operations, both float-to-int, which takes floating point arguments and produces an integer, and int-to-float, which takes integer arguments and produces a float.
+We'll also add conversion operations, both `float-to-int`, which takes floating point arguments and produces an integer, and `int-to-float`, which takes integer arguments and produces a float.

 And that's it!
 That's the Float Machine.
-For now that's not going to be very useful, inless you particularly like thinking of novel ways of building a computer, but in the next post, I'll talk about what Herbgrind does to this machine to detect and report it's error.
+For now that's not going to be very useful, inless you particularly like thinking of novel ways of building a computer, but in the next post, I'll talk about what Herbgrind does to this machine to detect and report its error.
 Then, we'll translate that to a real machine, and get the design of Herbgrind.